Jeffery Hildebrand

-Jeffery Hildebrand (born 1959) is an American billionaire businessman, who is the founder, chairman, and chief executive officer (CEO) of Hilcorp Energy Company.
+Jeffery Hildebrand (born 1959) is an American billionaire businessman.
+He is the founder, chairman, and former chief executive officer (CEO) of Hilcorp Energy Company from 1989 until 2018.

 Education

+Jeffery Hildebrand was born in Texas in 1959.
+His father was a veterinarian.

-Jeffery Hildebrand received a bachelor's degree in geology in 1981 and a master's degree in petroleum engineering in 1985, both from the University of Texas at Austin.
+Hildebrand received a bachelor's degree in geology from the University of Texas at Austin in 1981.
+After working briefly at Exxon as a geologist, he obtained a master's degree in petroleum engineering in 1985 from the same university.
 He is also recognized as a distinguished engineering graduate of the University of Texas at Austin's Cockrell School of Engineering.

 Career

 Hildebrand worked for the American Energy Capital Corporation, the Dan A. Hughes Company, and Exxon Company, until he founded Hilcorp Energy Company, an oil and gas exploration and production company.
 He co-founded Hilcorp in 1990 and later bought out his partner for $500 million in 2003.
 His company has been ranked on Fortune Magazine's 100 Best Companies to Work For list in 2013, 2014 and 2015.
 In December 2015, his company gave all 1,380 employees a $100,000 Christmas bonus.
+Hilcorp has the highest greenhouse gas emissions of any U.S. oil and gas company.

 Hildebrand is a member of the All American Wildcatters, the National Petroleum Council, the Engineering Advisory Board at University of Texas at Austin, the Independent Petroleum Association of America, the Houston Energy Finance Group, the American Association of Petroleum Geologists, the Society of Petroleum Engineers, the Houston Geological Society, the Texas Independent Petroleum Royalty Owners Association, and the Louisiana Independent Oil and Gas Association.

+In February 2018, Hildebrand stepped down as CEO of Hilcorp, passing the position to Greg Lalicker.

-Hildebrand is worth US$5.5 billion.
+According to Forbes, Hildebrand is worth US$10.2 billion as of July 2023.
 He is the 77th richest American citizen.
 He was worth $1.9 billion in 2010.
+His success has been attributed to his ability to recognize other companies’ underperforming assets and subsequently re-managing them.

 In April 2020, Governor Greg Abbott named Hildebrand to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" amid the COVID-19 pandemic.

+In August 2023, Governor Greg Abbott appointed Hildebrand as Chair of the Texas Parks and Wildlife Department Commission, effective August 31, 2023.